Last Updated on February 28, 2021 by Dave Farquhar

 It was more stable than what people were used to

 Windows 1.0 and 2.0 weren’t stable enough to be much more than a curiosity.
 You could actually boot up Windows 3.0 and run it all day and have a chance of not crashing.
-It wasn’t great in that department.
-But it was good enough for the time.
+Today that doesn’t sound like an achievement at all and it sounds like a backhanded compliment at best.
+But in 1990, it was an improvement.
+While its stability wasn’t great, it was acceptable, especially by 1990 standards.
+It was good enough for the time.
 That became a consistent theme with Windows from 1990 onward.

 Microsoft Office was still a ways off, but Windows 3.0 had graphical versions of Word and Excel that were better to use than their DOS counterparts had been.
 And competitor Samna had Ami Pro, which really gave the early versions of Word a run for their money.
 Lotus later bought Samna and eventually renamed Ami Pro to Wordpro.
 Part of the reason Windows 3.0 succeeded was because of timing–you needed a program to run to make you want to boot up Windows, and there were several Windows programs that fit the bill.
 Earlier versions of Windows were just a curiosity.
 Innovative computer users could switch tasks between Lotus 1-2-3 and other DOS applications in Windows, but realistically, it was possible to do similar things in DOS with some add-on utilities with lower overhead, and that was what most people did.